 It’s Party Time

 So what does all this mean for consumers?
 Well, imagine one day in the future where you are having a huge party full of hungry and thirsty guests.

 You don’t need to go to the store to purchase plastic plates and cups for the shindig.
 Just print the plates and cups you need for the party from your plastic recyclables you’ve accumulated in your blue bin!
 Voila!
 Instant party!

-Keep an eye on BFF and their Perpetual Plastic Project as they continue to push the boundaries of waste and recycling.
+Keep an eye on Better Future Factory and their Perpetual Plastic Project as they continue to push the boundaries of waste and recycling.

 Images graciously provided courtesy of Perpetual Plastic Project